 The University's investment policy is established by the Investment Committee of the Board of Trustees.
 The Investment Committee is composed of fourteen members of the Board of Trustees.
 The Investment Committee is advised by Cambridge Associates as the investment consultant.
 Three staff members, led by Chief Treasury and Investment Officer Carol Peterfeso, with over 25 years of experience in institutional investment management, are responsible for the day-to-day management of the fund.
-All funds are managed by external asset managers.
-There is a total of 64 different asset managers investing in 84 different strategies on behalf of the University.
+All funds are managed by external asset managers with the exception of the Fixed Income allocation.
+There are a total of 50 different asset managers investing on behalf of the University.